wjzhengsh/blockchain/vscode-extension.md

 The VS Code extension creates a basic Fabric network that includes one orderer, one peer, and one certificate authority.
 The peer is joined to a channel named `mychannel`.
 You can find the list of nodes, organizations, and channels that belong to the network in the **Local Fabric Ops** pane.
 Above these nodes, you can find the list of smart contracts that have been installed and instantiated.

-### Stopping, restarting, and removing the preconfigured Hyperledger Fabric network
+### Stopping, restarting, and removing the preconfigured network
 {: #develop-vscode-stop-Fabric-runtime}

 You can stop or restart the preconfigured network after it has been created: